Chapter 7 Bankruptcy in Florida

 The bankruptcy court will schedule a meeting with an appointed Chapter 7 trustee.
 This meeting is called the creditors’ meeting or the 341 meeting.
 The meeting is held in a conference room, not a courtroom.
 Typically, this meeting will last ten to fifteen minutes.

 A representative of the U.S. Trustee’s office (a different trustee) sometimes attends these meetings.
-The debtor and his bankruptcy attorney must attend the creditors’ meeting (if filing jointly, both spouses must attend).
+The debtor and his bankruptcy attorney are required to attend the creditors meeting (if filing jointly, both spouses must attend).
 As a practical matter, very few, if any, unsecured creditors attend.
-The Chapter 7 bankruptcy trustee represents all creditors whether or not unsecured creditors attend the meeting of creditors.
+The Chapter 7 bankruptcy trustee represents all creditors whether or not unsecured creditors attends the meeting of creditors.

-The Chapter 7 bankruptcy trustee asks the debtor questions at the creditors’ meeting, but they will not interrogate, cross-examine, or threaten the debtor.
-The trustee may ask the debtor why they filed bankruptcy and ask questions about their assets and sources of income.
-The trustee often asks about the debtor’s income and expenses to make sure the debtor qualifies for Chapter 7 bankruptcy and that the bankruptcy is not an abusive filing.
+The Chapter 7 bankruptcy trustee asks the debtor questions at the creditors meeting, but they will not interrogate, cross-examine, or threaten the debtor.
+The trustee may ask the debtor why they filed bankruptcy and ask questions about the debtor’s assets and sources of income.
+The trustee often asks about the debtors income and expenses to make sure the debtor qualifies for Chapter 7 bankruptcy and that the bankruptcy is not an abusive filing.

 Objections to Debtor’s Bankruptcy Exemptions